 As Glenn says use common sense.
 Every country has its risks.
 Even in the US of A there are loonies who run around with guns that can be bought off the internet and shoot and kill innocent people in malls

 Being an Indian male, living in the city or Mumbai, there are still certain areas where I wont go alone at night.
 There are similar places in other cities all over the world

-Just take precautions, dress like the locals, ask for local advice.. follow common sense and dont take things for granted ---and you should be fine over 3 years ago
+Just take precautions, dress like the locals, ask for local advice.. follow common sense and dont take things for granted ---and you should be fine about 6 years ago

 This Glenn Harris seems to be sick of Religions.